Healthy Homes Assessment Mahora

 Home Assessments Mahora for Rental Properties

-There are a variety of things to check when conducting the house review to determine if your rental property meets the minimum requirements of the Healthy Homes Standards.
+There are numerous things to check during the house assessment to see if your rental property is in compliance with the minimum requirements of the Healthy Homes Standards.
 A few examples are:

 • Does the house have enough air circulation, including extractor fans?

-The consequences of not having the Healthy home that is in compliance with regulations under the Residential Tenancies Act and consequently being on the wrong side of a tenancy services ruling can have a significant impact for landlords and property managers.
-For specialist assistance, get in touch today to schedule your rental property home assessment.
+The consequences of not having an Healthy Home with regard to regulations under the Residential Tenancies Act and consequently being on the wrong side of the tenancy services ruling could be significant for property owners and landlords.
+For professional guidance, contact us today and book your rental property home assessment.

 home assessments for rental properties